Biblesnet.com your Free Online Christian Library with Free Christian Resources. - Read / Apply / Pray / Do

 How modern economists today repudiate those of early years and were taught to save.
 Today we are taught to spend; to borrow and to owe.
 As people live above their means, they have to forfeit the fruits they would gather in future.
 As long as one is in debt one, they are choked in all of worries.

-Solomon says, “The rich ruleth over the poor, and the borrower is servant to the lender” (Proverbs 22:7).
+Solomon says, “The rich rule over the poor, and the borrower is slave to the lender.”
+(Proverbs 22:7).
 The debtor is slave to the creditor.

-The way to economic freedom is to heed the old yet ever new injunction by the Lord, “Owe no man anything” (Romans 13:8).
+The way to economic freedom is to heed the old yet ever new injunction by the Lord, “Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.”
+(Romans 13:8).
 This is possible when we hold to the Pauline philosophy of life.
 We must be content with what God has given us, live within our means, happy with what is essential — three meals a day, enough of clothing to keep us warm and a roof over our head.
 But we must be diligent under any circumstances.
-Paul testifies how by labouring with his two hands he earns extra so as to be able to help the weak.
+Paul testifies how by laboring with his two hands he earns extra so as to be able to help the weak.
 By good hard work and economic arrangement he becomes prosperous so that he can experience what Jesus has said, “It is more blessed to give than to receive.”

 By this principle have arisen the truly rich.
 The story is told of Colgate how he started out with a few dollars in a small business.
 When he made a few dollars he was careful to give back one tenth to God.
 As he honoured God, God honoured him.
 His income grew steadily so that from tens, he increased to hundreds, from hundreds to thousands.
 He gave not only one tenth back to God, but two and three.
 The more he returned to God the more God poured His blessings upon him.
 Conversely, there are Christian businessmen who follow the world, borrowing and owing at the expense of others, who never honour God with their substance.
 So they are forever in debt which, if not like sinking, is like one with a millstone hung around his neck.

 When we give to God, God will give back to us.
 We will not only be prospered vertically but also horizontally.
-Jesus says, “Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
-For with the same measure that ye mete withal it shall be measured to you again” (Luke 8:38).
+Jesus says, “Give, and it will be given to you.
+A good measure, pressed down, shaken together and running over, will be poured into your lap.
+For with the measure you use, it will be measured to you.”
+(Luke 8:38).

 This reciprocity from men is due to our dealing with others generously, not only in money matters but in other areas of human relationship, which our Lord prescribes earlier in His sermon,